UK market focus Research-led example Portfolio and accessibility

 Recommended skills

-Skills shown in this ux designer CV example
+Skills shown in this UK UX designer CV example

-A UX designer CV should show research quality, interaction thinking, and practical product impact.
-Focus on usability, testing, and the decisions your work improved.
+A UK UX designer CV should show research quality, interaction thinking, and practical product impact.
+Focus on usability, prototyping, and the decisions your work improved for British product teams.

 Role-specific skills